WE NEED YOUR HELP TO TELL THE STORIES OF PEOPLE AGEING WITHOUT CHILDREN

 There were many more stories we could have included in “Our Voices”

-- The man who had cared for his own parents and never worried about getting old without children – until how own memory started to fail.
+The man who had cared for his own parents and never worried about getting old without children – until his own memory started to fail.

 All of these stories and more need to be heard and we are asking for everyone’s help to tell them.
 AWOC is very tiny (really it’s me and a laptop in my spare room!) there’s no research team, there’s no policy department, there’s no communications and media department able to get stories in the press and on TV.
 We can’t tell the story of people ageing without children on our own; we need your help.

 We are asking that individuals and organisations share “Our Voices” within their own organisations and networks, and think about what they could do to reach out to people ageing without children and ensure they are included in their thinking and planning.
-We always happy to come and gve talks about the work of AWOC and we have developed a workshop to help organisation’s think about the issue; information here Workshop
+We always happy to come and give talks about the work of AWOC and we have developed a workshop to help organisation’s think about the issue;

 We all have a story to tell and we all need to be listened to; people ageing without children’s biggest fear is that they are invisible in the world of ageing, that their stories do not matter and that they wont be heard